mjhea0/django-interactive-charts-post/README.md

 ```

 This code creates the following chart:

 ![Chart example](https://i.ibb.co/Rpt09xL/gross-volume-2020.png)

 > To learn more about Chart.js start by reading the [official documentation](https://www.chartjs.org/docs/latest/).

 ## Project Setup

 We are going to create a simple shop application.
 We will generate sample data using a function and then visualize it using charts.
-At the end we will also take a look at how we can integrate the charts into our Django administration dashboard.
+At the end, we will also take a look at how we can integrate the charts into our Django administration dashboard.

 > You can swap [Chart.js](https://www.chartjs.org/) for any other JavaScript chart library like [D3.js](https://d3js.org/) or [morris.js](http://morrisjs.github.io/morris.js/).
 However, you will have to adjust the data format in your application's endpoints.